 Who doesn’t love Dutch ovens?
 You can braise, stew, fry, and even bake bread in these versatile pots.
 They are durable kitchenware, and some come in stunning colors!
 You can move a Dutch oven straight from the stovetop onto the dinner table as a gorgeous centerpiece and serving dish.

 But, did you know that the gorgeous, colorful pots you might know as Dutch ovens actually have a different name?
 Believe it or not, they are called French ovens.
-Dutch ovens are traditionally bare cast-iron pots, without the enamel.
+Dutch ovens like this one are traditionally bare cast-iron pots, without the enamel.

 In the 17th Century, the Dutch created a technique that involved casting metal in sand molds instead of clay, which was previously the norm.
 This new method gave rise to the Dutch oven, which was a raw cast-iron pot that develops a non-stick surface when seasoned regularly.